HumanAndMachineHearing/MachineHearing_EnrichmentAssignments_2024-2025/README.md

 *	**Colab:** You can work on the assingments using [Google Colab](https://colab.google/).
 Colab is a hosted Jupyter Notebook service.
 Use Google Drive for data storage.
 If you do not yet have an account, please sign up and create an account.

 ## The assignments
 <p align = "justify">You can download assignments, clone the repository or open an assignment in Google Colab using the link at the top of the script.
-Assignments will be added at the latest on the evening before the practical session.
 In total, there will be six assignments.

 # Report Enrichment Assignments
 <p align = "justify">The Enrichment Assignments are completed with a Report.
 The template for the report can be found here: https://www.overleaf.com/read/pcwnmvymvfxt#bfea93.